ckessler2/phd/Swallow_Sensor/Readme.md

 <img src="Figures/swallow_difference.png" width="100%">

 In order to be analagous to Fashion-MNIST networks, I have processed the data into 28x28 grayscale images spanning 1 second of the recordings - n examples of swallows and m others.
-To do this, I first convert the 15s spectrogram into a 28x420 grayscale image to be divided up.
+To do this, I first convert the 15s spectrogram into a 28x420 grayscale image to be divided up:

 <img src="Figures/spec_1_10x.png" width="100%">

-By passing the timestamp of each swallow event in that particular recording, I divide the recording into a number of 28x28 segments - 2 swallow events per recording and many more others.
+By passing the timestamp of each swallow event in that particular recording, I divide the recording into a number of 28x28 segments - 2 swallow events per recording and many more others:

 <img src="Figures/image1.png" width="100%">